-- a) If a student passes a course, but has failed one of the written examinations, the student will be asked to meet with the Course Director to discuss any problems the student may have had with the material.
-A plan of action for improving the student's performance will be determined. - b) If a student passes a course, but has a written examination average that is below passing (as determined by the course director), the student will receive a "Fail" for the course and will also be asked to meet with the Course Director.
-The student will be discussed at the Promotions Committee meeting.
+a) If a student passes a course, but has failed one of the written examinations, the student will be asked to meet with the Course Director to discuss any problems the student may have had with the material.

-- c) Course Directors may designate a student's performance for the grade report as a grade of "D" While not failing, a grade of "D" identifies an unsatisfactory performance for graduate level training, and could result in a recommendation by the Course Director to perform remedial work.
-Students with "D" grades will be reviewed by class promotions committees.
-Earning one or more grades of "Low Fail" could signify that the student is not making sufficient academic progress, and may result in a recommendation by the promotions committee for the student to repeat a course or courses, repeat an academic year, or be dismissed from the school of medicine. - d) If a student passes a course, but failed the practical examination, (as determined by the course director), the student will receive a grade of "D" for the course and be asked to meet with the Course Director.
 A plan of action for improving the student's performance will be determined.

-Evidence of successful completion of the remediation must be provided by the Course Director for inclusion in the student file.
-The student will be discussed at the Promotions Committee meeting.
+- b) If a student passes a course, but has a written examination average that is below passing (as determined by the course director), the student will receive a "Fail" for the course and will also be asked to meet with the Course Director.
+The student will be discussed at the Promotions Committee meeting. - c) Course Directors may designate a student's performance for the grade report as a grade of "Low Fail."
+While not failing, a grade of "Low Fail" identifies an unsatisfactory performance for graduate level training, and could result in a recommendation by the Course Director to perform remedial work.
+Students with "Low Fail" grades will be reviewed by class promotions committees.
+Earning one or more grades of "Low Fail" could signify that the student is not making sufficient academic progress, and may result in a recommendation by the promotions committee for the student to repeat a course or courses, repeat an academic year, or be dismissed from the school of medicine.